nadeemlab/SPT/docs/cells.md

 # Data structure to represent summarized cell-level data for one slide

-For memory- and time-efficient maniuplation, a simple binary data structure is used to represent the cell data for one slide.
+For memory- and time-efficient manipulation, a simple binary data structure is used to represent the cell data for one slide.

 The memory map is as follows: